JosephTLyons/Academic-Papers/README.md

 all center aligning was done with [`text-align`](https://atom.io/packages/text-align).

-These papers have not been professionally edited, so mistakes are bound to exist.
-If you find a mistake and would like to help, you may open a pull request (if you'd like credit) or simply email me at JosephTLyons(AT)gmail(DOT)com.
+Aside from small typographical fixes, the contents of these papers have not been updated since they were written; the papers may be out of date, may contain invalid information, or may not reflect my current opinions or skill sets.
+Feel free to open a pull request if you spot any errors.